codica2/gitlab-aws-ecr/README.md

 ![](gitlab-docker-aws.png)

 If you want to have a cost-effective and scalable solution for you CI/CD, it can be useful to use Gitlab Runner with its autoscaling feature.
-In this example, we'll show how to configure a Gitlab Runner in AWS that will serve as the bastion where it will spawn new Docker machines on demand.
+In this example, we`ll configure Gitlab Runner in AWS that will serve as the bastion host with docker-machine spawning spot instances also there is ECR authentication stage (in this case we can pull our images from ECR).

 ## Prerequisites